Skip to content

 Suite Level Options

 When running tests of any kind you may not want the test suite to cleanup the test resources when it completes (i.e. so that you can inspect the cluster state in the event of a failure).
-You can skip cleanup with:
+You can skip cleanup by setting the --cleanup-base-resources=false flag.

 It may be helpful (particularly when working on implementing a specific feature) to run a very specific test by name.
-This can be done using the ShortName of that test:
+This can be done by setting the --run-test flag.

 Network Policies